cult-of-coders/grapher/docs/links.md

 comments = commentsLink.fetch({text: 'Our first linked comment.'}, {limit: 10})
 ```

-If you use filters when fetching from a link, the filters will be applied only for the linked documents.
+Note: If you use filters when fetching from a link, the filters will be applied only for the linked documents.

 Now, let's continue our journey and assume the comment might have different tags.
 So let's use a *Many* relationship: